ADVANCE YOUR SELF-DRIVING VEHICLE INNOVATIONS

 Machine Learning X Doing Autonomous Vehicles for a new vision of autonomobiles

-Self-driving cars remain a challenge in practice.
-Limited trials of vehicles running with no drivers along predetermined, hyper-limited routes abound, operated by their makers and technology companies.
-However, much work remains in a more complex world
+In spite of significant effort and achievements, self-driving cars remain a challenge in practice.
+Limited trials of vehicles running along predetermined, hyper-limited routes abound, and face significant hurdles.

 You set the standard for everyone else.
 By not allowing the box to define you, you’ve become the box for others.
 They might not admit it, but the industry is depending on you.